cesar-douady/open-lmake/README.md

 	- Jobs can be executed in containers in which the repository root directory appears identical in all actual repositories, allowing to transport results even when they contain absolute paths.
 - Extremely fast:
 	- Everything is cached, in particular dependencies so that the discovery process is fully run once, then dependencies are adjusted at each run.
-	- Up-to-date analysis is content based rather date based, so that when a target is remade identically to its previous content, dependent jobs are not rebuilt.
+	- Up-to-date analysis is content based rather than date based, so that when a target is remade identically to its previous content, dependent jobs are not rebuilt.
 	- Strings are interned, their values are only used to import (e.g. when tracking dependencies) and export (e.g. for reports or job execution).
-	- Can launch about 1000 jobs per second if connected to an adequate slurm-based farm.
+	- Can launch about 1000 jobs per second if connected to an adequate slurm-based farm and about 300 on the local host.
+	- Globally, performances are about the same as `ninja` while providing much better guarantees.
 - Extremely memory efficient:
 	- Keeping the state of all dependencies is inherently very expensive.
 	- Thorough efforts have been made to keep this book keeping-minimal.
 	- Typically, an existing dependency occupies 16 bytes, a non-existing one only 4 bytes, so there can be 100's of millions of them.
+	- Globally, memory efficiency is in the same ball park as `ninja` while providing much better guarantees.
 - Generally speaking 1.000.000 files/jobs can be handled with no burden.
 - Oriented towards reproducibility:
 	- Coupled with the source control system (usually `git`) and refuses to rely on untracked files.